Coastal Communities

 Bella Bella, Photo By Robert Logan

-Some of these towns and villages have become ghost towns, although they at one time were filled with people, places like Ocean Falls, Blunden Harbor, and many others.
+Some of these towns and villages of Coastal Communities have become ghost towns, although they at one time were filled with people, places like Ocean Falls, Blunden Harbour, and many others.
 These places are great to explore and are filled with stories that can still be seen by using some imagination.

-My work as a logger and then as a forestry contractor during my younger years, allowed me to travel to many of these communities and to spend some time to get to know the folks who lived there and to hear firsthand, their stories of life on the coast.
+My work as a logger and then as a forestry contractor during my younger years allowed me to travel to many of these communities and to spend some time getting to know the folks who lived there and to hear firsthand their stories of life on the coast.
 The tales they told were of a life filled with epic adventures of time spent in the logging camps, and maybe they were embellished with some half-truths, but they still told the tales of people who were a different breed, tough individuals who carved out homes in the wilderness.

 So come on and take a journey with me as we travel back to these places to find out how things are today and to hear the stories of the days of old and tales of the men who logged, fished, and farmed along our coast.